Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 }
 ```

-The `ServiceVersion` must be either an Enum that is convertible to an int OR a string in the format of a date with an optional preview qualifier `yyyy-MM-dd[-preview]`.
+The `ServiceVersion` must be either an Enum that is convertible to an Int32 or a string in the format of a date with an optional preview qualifier `yyyy-MM-dd[-preview]`.
 The list passed into `ClientTestFixture` must be homogenous.

 By default these versions will only apply to live tests.
 There is an overloaded constructor which adds a flag `recordAllVersions` to apply these versions to record and playback as well.